Responsive web design

 • Technically, there is a tendency towards a strong nesting of the HTML elements, which increases the complexity.

-• In most cases, designers deviate somewhat from the rules of the framework – this leads to enormous efforts for actually trivial design elements, as these can no longer be meaningfully implemented within the framework or it would sometimes lead to strong deviations from the design template.
+• In most cases, designers then deviate somewhat from the framework’s set of rules – this leads to enormous effort for what are actually trivial design elements, since they can no longer be implemented sensibly within the framework or it would sometimes lead to strong deviations from the design template.

 Since the column-based approach is still based on the raster concept, one has a rule-based approach, but still historically derived from the raster concept of print design.